 Adobe Portfolio syncs automatically with your Behance profile, while Cargo, Carbonmade and Squarespace remain popular platforms for creatives.
 Make sure your visuals are the focal point, and navigation is simple and intuitive.

 Select the best projects to showcase within the scope of your goals.
 Always choose quality over quantity, and ensure projects are relevant and diverse.
-Show work you want to do more of; don't be afraid to include personal projects too.
+Show work you want to do more of, and don't be afraid to include personal projects.

 Think about how to present each project.
 A good rule of thumb is to show the whole project first, then detailed shots to highlight your craft, followed by some process shots (early sketches and so on).
 Use eye-catching images and media.

 Write a short, engaging description of each project, including key details like the client name and project date, a summary of the brief, your role on the project and any metrics demonstrating its success.
 Add a short title that explains what the project is about: context is everything.
 And don't forget to spellcheck!

 When it comes to ordering your portfolio, start and end strongly.
 Don't dilute the impact of your best work by including filler material: instead, knock viewers out with between three and five of your strongest projects.
 Once you're done, hit preview to ensure each project is displaying as you intended.

 08. Craft a compelling 'About' page

 Personalise your 'About' page by expanding on the one-sentence summary you wrote earlier.
 Tell your story and share your creative focus – don't just list past jobs.
 Include awards, testimonials and media links to where your work has been published.
 Add your contact information and links to all social media channels.